selaere/code-guessing/README.md

 This also means it's slightly more of a pain to implement certain things.
 I was using Q7.8 fixed point and the lack of overflow checking or 32 bit multiplication really hurts I don't think it's right at all.
 I then did cos from a few terms of the Taylor series and then did some dubious math and somehow it worked out

 The very first bit that I wrote is the [Bresenham line algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm) implementation and it looks so awful.
-I was juggling way too many values in the stack
+I was juggling way too many values in the stack.
+There's a specific angle where the line disappears completely

 ## round #53 (parse a box drawing)